 Here you will find answers to the most frequently asked Rubix ML questions.

-What environment (SAPI) should I run Rubix in?#
+What environment (SAPI) should I run Rubix ML in?#

-If you want to serve your trained estimators in production then you can use the Rubix Server library to run an optimized standalone model server.
+If you want to serve your Rubix ML models in production then you can use the Server library to spin up an optimized standalone model server.

 To run your script using the PHP command line interface (CLI), open a terminal window and enter: